barrymun/portfolio-v2/README.md

 - [x] Misc
   - [x] Handle resize events for all elements
   - [x] Make the previous/next buttons smaller on mobile
+  - [x] Fix the icons for the previous/next buttons
+  - [x] Create a details card CSS element for these projects
+  - [x] Add the details of at least 3 projects

 # Credits